 John Indalecio, OTR/L, is the 2007-2008 HSS Hand Therapy Fellow.
-Carol Page, PT, DPT, CHT, is Manager of Strategic Improvement and Education for the Rehabilitation Department, and coordinates the fellowship program.
+Carol Page, PT, DPT, CHT, is Senior Director at HSS Rehabilitation and directs the fellowship program.
 Questions about the program can be directed to Carol at firstname.lastname@example.org.

 Carol: John, we are very pleased to have such an outstanding hand therapy fellow to kick off our new program.